 PRACTICAL APPLICATIONS

 This study is novel as data is now available to determine the within-subject reliability of the repeated tuck jump assessment in male youth soccer players.
 The total score comprised of 10 criterion measures reported acceptable within-subject variation and indicated that a change in score >1 is needed to reliably state that performance has improved.
 However, when each criterion was analyzed individually, moderate-substantial agreement between-trials were noted in some of the assessed criterion but these differed in each age group and other criteria reported low agreement.
-Therefore, caution should be applied when solely interpreting the composite score due to uncertainty of how injury risk
+Therefore, caution should be applied when solely interpreting the composite score due to uncertainty of how their tuck jump technique has changed and subsequently which potential injury risk factors are present.

 Knee valgus was the only measure to demonstrate substantial agreement in both groups and may be reliably used to screen male youth soccer players for this potential injury risk factor and for test, re-test comparison, on the provision that the total number of jumps performed is standardized.
+Thus, it is suggested that the tuck jump could be used to effectively assess jump-landing technique but only the presence of knee valgus should be evaluated.
 This provides a time-efficient tool for practitioners who screen large groups of athletes as part of regular field-based screening protocols.
 Also, lower total scores reported in the post-PHV players on both trials tentatively suggest that performance in the tuck jump assessment may improve as a result of growth and maturation.

 REFRENCES